sendgrid/dx-automator/services/client-react/README.md

 # DX Automator React Client

-**Run these commands from the root directory and not from /client-react**
+**Run these commands from the root directory and not from the /client-react**

 ### Export localhost for development